MrDKGE/SQM/README.md

-# Sonarr Queue Manager
+# Sonarr Queue Manager (SQM)

 This is a simple web-based tool for managing the queue in Sonarr.
 You can use it to blacklist stalled downloads, and optionally redownload them.

+Why the short name SQM you ask?
+Well, maybe we can add Radarr support in the future. ;)
+So the name becomes Servarr Queue Manager.

 ## WARNING!

-This tool will have bugs.
-It may not work as expected.
+This tool may contain bugs and might not work perfectly, as it was developed quickly.
-I put this together in a few hours, so it's not perfect.
-This tool comes as is, if you are inexperienced with web development, I recommend you do not use this tool.
+If you're inexperienced with web development, it's recommended not to use this tool.
-If you do know what you're doing, feel free to contribute to the project.
+Experienced developers are welcome to contribute to the project.

 ## Getting Started